ROCm/hipBLAS/docs/install/Linux_Install_Guide.rst

 Dependencies for building library
 ==================================

 Use ``rmake.py`` with ``-d`` option to install dependencies required to build the library.
-This will not install the rocBLAS, rocSOLVER, rocSPARSE, and rocPRIM dependencies.
+This will not install the hipblas-common, rocBLAS, rocSOLVER, rocSPARSE, and rocPRIM dependencies.
 When building hipBLAS it is important to note version dependencies of other libraries.
-The rocBLAS and rocSOLVER versions needed for an AMD backend build are listed in the top level CMakeLists.txt file. rocSPARSE and rocPRIM are currently dependencies of rocSOLVER.
+The hipblas-common, rocBLAS and rocSOLVER versions needed for an AMD backend build are listed in the top level CMakeLists.txt file. rocSPARSE and rocPRIM are currently dependencies of rocSOLVER.
 To build these libraries from source, please visit the :doc:`rocBLAS Documentation <rocBLAS:index>`, :doc:`rocSOLVER Documentation <rocSOLVER:index>`, :doc:`rocSPARSE Documentation <rocSPARSE:index>`, and :doc:`rocPRIM Documentation <rocPRIM:index>`.